Signed in as:

 One woman’s brave retelling of her own menopause journey, reveals frightening truths about our medical systems that could affect any woman you know.

-Annie’s story is not singular, it is the tale of many, many women who have been too humiliated to speak out and too unsupported to heal properly.
-If you have a daughter, a sister, an aunt or a mother in your life that you care about, you might want to pick up this book and have a read.
-It’s time for the women who have raised and supported our families and who have made great and important contributions to our societies, workplaces and culture to finally be cared for with the respect, expertise and gentleness they deserve.
+If you have a friend, daughter, sister, aunt, cousin, or mother you care about, you might want to pick up this book and then send it to them.
+It is time for the women who have raised and supported our families and who have made great and significant sacrifices to care for others to be understood and treated with compassion and empathy.

 Over 75 million women are in perimenopause, menopause, or post-menopause right now in the U.S.—with 6,000 more women reaching menopause each day.
 Research has long been underinvested in and overlooked